TurboVNC/buildscripts/README.txt

 Recommended distro:  Red Hat or CentOS Enterprise Linux 5 64-bit

-Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDK's should be installed in their default locations.
+Install all development kits necessary to build a 32-bit and a 64-bit version of TurboVNC (both 32-bit and 64-bit libjpeg-turbo SDKs should be installed in their default locations.
 Refer to BUILDING.md for more information.)

 The libjpeg-turbo JNI JAR files should be installed under